rabix/benten/docs/vim.md

 ...
 call plug#end()
 ```
 Registers plugins.
-I have some issue in getting plugins to install the first time round.
+There are often issues in getting plugins to install the
+first time round.

+You should check if the plugins are loaded and active by doing `:PlugStatus`
+I had to do `:PlugInstall` to ensure the plugins are installed.

 *Note:* If you want `CWL` syntax highlighting you can try adding `Plug 'manabuishii/vim-cwl'`
 From this project: https://github.com/manabuishii/vim-cwl
 This is not necessary for testing.

-You should check if the plugins are loaded and active by doing `:PlugStatus`
-I had to manually do `:PlugInstall "<plugin name>"` for each of the plugins on my setup

 ```